KarWi-dev/ping_cheater/README.md

 ---
 ---
 You can change or delete the loginpart as u need it just as u can change the Pictures that are used as a reference to find them on the screen.

+### You will need to install Tesseract and put the main.py and the picture folder into a new folder called ping_cheater in the root directory of your drive.